 Rafael Nadal is another player who makes no secret of his favourite surface.
 Known by the nickname, the King of Clay he holds a record of 11 French Open titles – the only Grand Slam that takes place on clay.

 Venus struggles on clay (although struggle is a relative term) – it’s the only surface she has never won a Grand Slam on.
-Conversely she is most confident on grass where her height and power can be used to full advantage – she has won the Wimbledon title five times.
+Conversely, she is most confident on the grass where her height and power can be used to full advantage – she has won the Wimbledon title five times.

 Very much a player at home on every surface, Djokovic has gone on record many times to say that the hard court is his favourite surface.
-Unsurprisingly his record on the two hard court Grand Slams is exceptional, with six wins at the Australian Open and two at the US Open.
+Unsurprisingly his record on the two hard-court Grand Slams is exceptional, with six wins at the Australian Open and two at the US Open.

 The home grass courts are Johanna Konta’s favourite surfaces to play on and her semi-final performance at the 2017 Wimbledon Championships was very impressive.
-But over the course of her career, Konta has had more success of hard court than any other surface.
+But over the course of her career, Konta has had more success on hard court than any other surface.